FREE DOWNLOADABLE RESUME TEMPLATES

 ATS-OptimizedMany companies now use an Applicant Tracking System in their recruitment process.
 Some of these systems cannot read graphics, tables, symbols, or charts.
 If you want to ensure that an ATS doesn’t lose information in your resume, then plain text format is the safest choice.
 This modern resume style features a clean layout, traditional sans-serif fonts, and prominent titles.
 See all of our ATS-Ready Resume Examples.

 CleanTested for clarity and readability, Clean and Simple Resume Templates will add just the right amount of style to your professional profile.
 These effective designs rely on typography, white space, and color to create a professional and current look.
-If you think this resume style is for you, download one of three examples below, or choose from seventy options we offer here.
+If you think this resume style is for you, download one of three examples below, or choose from seventy options we offer in our simple clean templates library.

 ModernOur Modern designs are elegant and streamlined with a twist of creativity.
 While these layouts would be appropriate for a variety of industries, they are ideal for high-tech professions where candidates want to portray experience, discipline, and knowledge, as well as show that they are progressive and current with the latest technology.
 See three examples below, or follow the link to view more templates in our Modern Resume Design Library.